grantcurell/projects/LDAP with OpenManage/README.md

 To start the IPA service use `ipactl start|stop|restart`.
 You can check the status with `ipactl status`.

 Test LDAP credentials: `ldapwhoami -vvv -h 192.168.1.95 -p 389 -D 'uid=grant,cn=users,cn=accounts,dc=grant,dc=lan' -x -w <PASSWORD>`

+Dump the structure of FreeIPA: `ldapsearch -x -H ldap://localhost -b "cn=accounts,dc=grant,dc=lan" -D "uid=grant,cn=users,cn=accounts,dc=grant,dc=lan" -w <YOUR_USERS_PASSWORD> | less`
+You can also use this to check to see if a user is a member of a group by changing the base path to search (-b).
+Change it to what you think the FQDN of the group is.
+The user in question should show up.

 ## Update FreeIPA Schema